rachitchikara/SQL-data-challange-datalemur-/README.md

 # SQL-data-challange-datalemur- DB used - Postgree SQL

-# 1 Data science skills question for Linkedin
+# Linkedin - Data science skills question Linkedin

 With T as (SELECT candidate_id, count(skill) FROM candidates where skill IN ('Python', 'Tableau', 'PostgreSQL')